Top 25 Chicago Tours, Events & Activities

 It’s really hard to visit Chicago and know the best Chicago tours, activities, and events to check out during your stay.
 It’s a huge city!
-You don’t want to miss anything, and you want to explore with the top and most trusted Chicago tour operators and companies.
+You don’t want to miss anything, and you want to explore with the top, most trusted Chicago tour operators.

 Well, it turns out the city isn’t quite as big as it looks or feels.
 We’re here to help you feel like a native and spend your time (and money!) wisely when considering Chicago’s tour and experience options.

-Inside this guide, we’re going to highlight 15+ Chicago tours and activities that locals and visitors alike absolutely should not miss.
-Let’s get started!
+Inside this guide, we’re going to highlight 25+ Chicago tours and activities that locals and visitors alike absolutely should not miss.

-#1 Lace Up for a Chicago Walking Tour
+Lace Up for a Chicago (Food) Walking Tour

 Love to explore new cities on foot?

-There are plenty of Chicago sightseeing tours designed for folks who love to walk, whether outside or inside.
-Chicago walking tours are affordable and often move at a pace that let you linger to take photos, enjoy your surroundings and help you note a few spots to check out on your own later.
+There are plenty of Chicago sightseeing tours designed for folks who love to walk.
+Chicago walking tours are affordable and often move at a pace that let you linger to take photos — and maybe note a few spots to check out on your own later!

 There aren’t enough days in the year to try all of the incredible food destinations and restaurants that Chicago has to offer.
 So why not hit the street and try several in a single day, all in 3 hours or less?

-Chicago Food Planet’s uber-popular Best in Chow Food Tour, which offers a detailed cultural tour of the River North and Streeterville neighborhoods, plus a cornucopia of Chicago flavors: Italian beef at Al’s, deep-dish pizza at Lou Malnati’s, popcorn at Garrett’s and more!
+Chicago Food Planet’s uber-popular Best in Chow Food Tour, which offers a whirlwind tour of the River North and Streeterville neighborhoods, plus a cornucopia of Chicago flavors: Italian beef at Al’s, deep-dish pizza at Lou Malnati’s, popcorn at Garrett’s, and more!

 Or, check out Gateway to the West Loop Food Tour, a delicious stroll down Randolph Street (which Food & Wine magazine named the city’s “Best Foodie Street”) featuring stops at local institutions such as Do-Rite Donuts, Bonci Pizza, Kuma’s Corner, Nonna’s, and Cemitas Puebla.